Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 The GNOME variant offers a simple dropdown with a percentage value, without any arbitrary scale.
 This ensures the user cannot under any circumstance enter an invalid scale, removing a potential error.
-KDE offers both a slider which snaps to predefined percentages, while also offering a user input for arbitrary percentages.
+KDE offers both a slider that snaps to predefined percentages, while also offering a user input for arbitrary percentages.
 Noteworthy is that the user input automatically changes to a supported value when applying the configuration.
 In @scale-adjustment-kg the